-This is a wonderful opportunity to discuss your poetry on a one-to-one basis with poet and tutor Katrina Naomi, wherever you live.
-Katrina runs one-hour sessions via Skype on a date and time suitable to you.
+This is a wonderful opportunity to discuss your poetry on a one-to-one basis with poet and tutor Katrina Naomi, wherever you live via Skype.
 Book online or call Paul McGrane on 020 7420 9881.

 Feedback from previous sessions:

 “I got a great deal out of it, not just for the poems we discussed but for everything else I have been working on.
 I feel I have taken a welcome step forward.
 A most enjoyable and productive hour, thank you.” – RR

 “Katrina’s help was thorough, meticulous and very constructive.
 I took quite raw material to the Surgery, looking for ways forward, and was given exactly that.
 The Surgery gave me a chance to consider a batch of tentative drafts, taken together, as one ongoing working-out.
 Some great reading recommendations, too.
 Hope to do it again.” – Mat Osmond

 “Just to say that Friday afternoon with Katrina was a treat!
 I am v v v pleased.” – Loeke Stok

 “I received excellent value for money and would certainly pass it on to friends.
 I was impressed by the preparation put in before meeting up.
 Katrina had clearly taken the trouble to read the poems carefully beforehand, and I felt her suggestions were spot on.
 I came away determined to put my own work first, which as you possibly know when you are organising events, workshops and meetings for others can be difficult.” – Angela Stoner